Geothermal Energy Facts

 Michael L Leigh asked:

 One of the lesser known geothermal electricity is created by using the heat contained underground by magma.
 This magma heats rocks and sometimes travel directly through water sources below the surface heating it up.
 We extract this water and run it through pipes which surround another set of pipes that contains a liquid with a low boiling point.
 This causes the liquid to turn into a vapor which can then be used to run .
-Here are some for your edification.
+Here are some interesting for your edification.

 No fuel is consumed in the process of creating geothermal electricity and so it’s emission free.

-Multiple types of power plants exist which include; binary cycle power plants, hot dry rock geothermal , dry steam plants, flash steam plants, direct heat, and geothermal heat pump.
+Multiple types of plants exist which include; binary cycle plants, hot dry rock geothermal , dry steam plants, flash steam plants, direct heat, and geothermal heat pump.
 The most common being binary cycle.
 Large capacity for generation since the source (hot water) is constantly supplied.
-Heat extracted from below ground is extremely small although it could potentially be used up after millions of years.
-Power plants don’t take up very much space since the main components are underground pumping the water.
+Heat extracted from below ground is extremely small although it could potentially be used up after millions of years. plants don’t take up very much space since the main components are underground pumping the water.
 The fluids used that have low boiling points are corrosive and therefore take extra maintenance and care when handling.
 Carbon dioxide and sulfur can be emitted as a byproduct of geothermal electricity due to being present in the water.
 Iceland and the Philippines make the most use of geothermal and it creates around 25% of their electricity.
-They are by far the leaders in this area of energy production.
+They are by far the leaders in this area of production.

 There is a lot to learn about if you want to completely understand this topic but hopefully the above has taught you some of the basics and more interesting things to know.
 Some things to look into more would be the different types of water reservoirs that exist which are tapped and some more specific information about the above listed methods of geothermal electricity generation.